Editorial Style Guide

 Walter J. Hawrys Campus Recreation Center

 News magazine.
-Note: no space between U.S. and News
+Note: Previously there was no space between U.S. and News, but now we use a space.

 VEHICLE AND VESSEL NAMES